-The main policy implication arising from our analysis is a note of caution for antitrust Authorities in introducing large fines or aggressive implementation policies, and in prosecuting small and large cartels indifferently.
+The obvious policy implication arising from our analysis is a note of caution for antitrust authorities in introducing large fines or aggressive implementation policies, and in prosecuting small and large cartels indifferently.

 As we have already mentioned, antitrust laws provide for a ceiling to the maximal enforceable fine.
 The rationale behind this rule is to avoid throwing cartel's members into an irreversible financial crisis risking to drive them bankrupt and reduce competition in the industry.
 Many commentators, however, forcefully argue that the risks of bankruptcy for firms belonging to convicted cartels are limited and should not be a concern when devising antitrust laws, which should only look at the deterrence effect produced by the fine (Buccirossi and Spagnolo, 2007a,b).
-We offer another reason to justify an upper limit on socially costless monetary fines which has to do with their pro-collusive effects.
-Increasing the maximum level of the fine risks to lead firms towards greater cartels, especially in not very concentrated industries and in boom periods when the market demand can be very high.
+We offer another reason to justify an upper limit on socially costless monetary fines, which stems from their procollusive effects.
+Increasing the maximum level of the fine risks leading firms towards greater cartels, especially in not very concentrated industries and in boom periods when the market demand is quite high.

-A second note of caution relates to the cartels' detection policy.
-The shared idea that the antitrust Authority should be mainly concerned with concentrated industries and big cartels descends from the empirical (but not well documented) argument that they produce high social loss and are relatively less costly to detect and convict.
-Our model provides a complementary theoretical justification for allocating the resources of the antitrust Authority in this direction.
-Firstly, the more the investigated industry (market) is concentrated the more likely the cartel is a quasi-monopolistic one and, hence, the less pronounced are the incentives to form greater cartels.
-Secondly, by devoting more resources (and effort) on the prosecution of big collusive agreements, the Authority implicitly creates a structure of penalties which decreases with the cartel size.
+A second note of caution relates to cartel detection policy.
+The shared idea that the antitrust authority should be mainly concerned with concentrated industries and big cartels descends from the empirical (but not well documented) argument that they produce high social losses and are relatively less costly to detect and convict.
+Our model provides a complementary theoretical justification for allocating the resources of the Antitrust authority in this direction.
+First, the more the investigated industry (market) is concentrated the more likely the cartel is a quasi-monopolistic one and, hence, the less pronounced are the incentives to form greater cartels.
+Secondly, by devoting more resources (and effort) to the prosecution of big collusive agreements, the Authority implicitly creates a structure of penalties which decreases with cartel size.
 This, as we have already noted, provides incentives to form smaller cartels and increase competition.